 make_multisite_classification#

-- uniharmony.datasets.make_multisite_classification(n_sites: int = 2, n_samples: int | list[int] = 1000, n_features: int = 10, n_classes: int = 2, balance_per_site: list[float] | list[list[float]] | None = None, signal_type: Literal['linear', 'circular', 'moons', 'blobs', 'gaussian_quantiles'] = 'linear', signal_strength: float = 1.0, noise_strength: list[float] | float = 0.1, site_effect_type: Literal['location', 'scale', 'location+scale'] = 'location', site_effect_strength: list[float] | float = 3.0, site_effect_homogeneous: bool = True, random_state: int | RandomState = 42, **kwargs) tuple[ndarray, ndarray, ndarray]#
+- uniharmony.datasets.make_multisite_classification(n_sites: int = 2, n_samples: int | list[int] = 1000, n_features: int = 10, n_classes: int = 2, balance_per_site: list[float] | list[list[float]] | None = None, signal_type: str = 'linear', signal_strength: float = 1.0, noise_strength: list[float] | float = 0.1, site_effect_type: str = 'location', site_effect_strength: list[float] | float = 3.0, site_effect_homogeneous: bool = True, covariates: None = None, return_base_data: Literal[False] = False, random_state: int | RandomState = 42, **kwargs) tuple[ndarray, ndarray, ndarray]#

 Simulate multi-site data with signal, noise, and site effect components.